MobileFirstLLC/doucheblock/.github/DOCS.md

 the need for a developer-owned server.

 <img src="https://raw.githubusercontent.com/MobileFirstLLC/doucheblock/master/.github/diagram.png"
-alt="system diagram" style="width:auto;display:block; max-width:95%; margin:4rem auto"/>
+alt="system diagram" style="width:auto;width:600px; display:block; max-width:95%; margin:4rem auto"/>

 Once the content script has the necessary credentials, it will proceed to make an API call to get bios for the discovered handles.
 Twitter API will return a list of bios.

-Next the bios are checked for flagged keywords that user has set in the user preferences.
+Next the bios are checked for flagged keywords that user has set in user preferences.
-If keyword matches are found, the content script will make a subsequent API call to block such douchy user.
+If matching keyword is found, the content script will make a subsequent API call to block such douchy user.
 The blocking can be automatic or require confirmation from user, which is determined by user preference.